Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 Behavior analytics

-Heatmaps and recordings should be used to find friction, not just to satisfy curiosity.
+Heatmaps and path analytics should be used to find friction, not just to satisfy curiosity.

 Email capture and flows